Requirements for the Ph.D.

 The portfolio must be submitted to the Graduate Coordinator at the end of the fifth week of the student's sixth quarter in residence.
 Portfolios will be evaluated by the entire faculty of the Philosophy Department.
 (Philosophy track students may request that relevant LPS faculty also be present at the evaluation meeting.)

-Students should add an acknowledgement to their work that details the assistance they have received in the writing of it by faculty.
+Students should add an acknowledgment to their work that details the assistance they have received in the writing of it by faculty.

 Prospectus Examination.
 In preparation for the prospectus examination, students choose a dissertation advisor and a dissertation committee (composed of your dissertation advisor and at least two other members).
 They consult with their thesis advisor and other appropriate faculty to prepare a reading list on their area of concentration and a brief dissertation proposal and comprehensive bibliography.
 The exam is an oral exam and must be completed by the end of the ninth quarter in residence.
 The prospectus exam is to determine whether the dissertation project is viable and promises results that will fulfill standards expected for a dissertation in the profession.